mikekhodavandi/CToned/README.md

 # CToned
-VST/VST3 plug-ins using Steinberg Framework
-Developed by Mike Khodavandi 2015
+VST plug-in using WDl-OL Library , VSTHOST and Steinberg SDK Developed by Mike Khodavandi 2015-2016